 After the Kabuto client has been installed on a device, it will monitor for issues and alert the customer if any issues are detected.
 The alert will look similar to the one pictured below.

 When the device owner recognizes the issue and left clicks “Request Service,” they are presented with the Request Form seen below.
 This expanded form will allow them to review their contact information and send you a request for service.

--n, --name - The client's name -e, --email - The client's email -p, --phone - The client's phone number -c, --comp_name - If the client is associated with a company, their company's name -i, --install_path - The installation path for the Kabuto.exe.
+-n, --name - The Device Name -e, --email - The Device Email -p, --phone - The Device Phone -i, --install_path - The installation path for the Kabuto.exe.
 Default: Program Files\ -t, --triggers - Activating all triggers will can be done by adding -t To activate specific triggers, see "Specifying Triggers" below.
 All triggers are turned off by default. -m, --monitoring - True or False for the client's machine -h, --help - Show help text window for the available command-line flags -console [true/false] - Runs Kabuto Installer silently

 To specify triggers to be turned on via command-line, utilize the -t or –triggers flags and follow with any of the following: